stueken/FSND-P5_Linux-Server-Configuration/README.md

 **Note:** The below step-by-step walkthrough is the solution to project 5 of the [Udacity Full Stack Web Developer Nanodegree][1] and deploys the [solution of project 3][2] on the virtual machine.
 The solution is graded with "Exceeds Specifications".

 ## Step by Step Walkthrough
+The steps below are the documented steps I executed to get to the solution.
+This is surely far from perfect and I'm thankful for any feedback, reported errors, advice, etc. I get on this.

+The parts which are not necessarily needed are marked with a \*, the ones which need to be done for extra credit (suceeds expectations) are marked with \*\*.
+As text editor I used vim, but you can surely use another one like nano.

 ### 1 & 2 - Create Development Environment: Launch Virtual Machine and SSH into the server
 Source: [Udacity][3]